-Maybe you’re bored, maybe you want to earn more money or work in a new country – whatever the motivation, taking your career as a software developer to the next level is about more than how many languages you can code in.
+Maybe you need a new challenge, maybe you want to earn more or work in a new country – whatever the motivation, taking your career as a software developer to the next level is about more than how many languages you can code in.

 IT companies today will assume you’re a fast learner and can adapt to new environments – what they really want to know is: are you worth investing in long-term?
 Here are a few ways you can show that you’re a sure bet…

 Poor indentation, smutty or otherwise stupid variable names and random functions are all hallmarks of inexperienced, kid-in-their-bedroom programmers.
 Out of control indenting is a nightmare to read and debug – and won’t generate a lot of love for you on your team.

 Without being too OCD about it, professional, experienced developers understand the importance of readable code and its role in supporting ongoing or future development.
 End-user experience is important, sure – but don’t forget that other developers also use your code.
 Write code that no one else can read and it just looks like you don’t fully understand how to read it yourself.

 You already know that learning another language will help you become a better dev.
 But what about the one you use to communicate with other human beings, your mother tongue?